 3. Compliance with Regulations and Industry Standards

-The energy and resources sector faces strict regulations and industry standards concerning privacy, data, and cybersecurity.
-This includes legislation such as the U.S. NIST cybersecurity frameworks, the European GDPR (General Data Protection Regulation), and sector-specific guidelines such as the North American Electric Reliability Corporation Critical Infrastructure Protection (NERC CIP) standards.
+Energy and resources companies are subject to stringent regulatory frameworks and industry standards concerning privacy, data management, and cybersecurity.
+These include the U.S. NIST Cybersecurity Frameworks, the European GDPR, and sector-specific standards such as the North American Electric Reliability Corporation Critical Infrastructure Protection (NERC CIP) guidelines.

 4. Securing Supplier and Third-Party Access